GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 --------------------

 This GDP proposes adding a CLI command named `gtpyc` (naming rationale documented somewhere below).
-The command will take a python file and the name of the GridTools backend as input and output a backend specific code file.
+The command will take a python file and the name of one of the available backends as input and output backend specific source code.
 Depending on the backend and other options this might be python, c++, cuda or object code (This part of the design is very much WIP as of now).

 Limited Scope